 In order to double the renewable electricity capacity on Gotland, the existing 70kV electricity grid on the island would have needed to be strengthened and replaced with a higher voltage, 130kV grid.
 Upgrading the entire grid on the island would have been prohibitively expensive so alternative solutions were required.

 As a first step to incorporate more wind power into Gotland’s grid an additional 80MW of renewable generation was made possible by introducing active network management of the grid, bringing the maximum export capacity up to 130MW.
-By repurposing the existing infrastructure full redundancy was maintained and active control of the grid avoided the increased costs of building a larger energy storage facility.
+Full redundancy was maintained, since the HVDC-grid consists of two independent 130 MW connections, and active control of the grid avoided the increased costs of building a larger energy storage facility.

 In order to cater for growing demand, it would be possible to increase wind generation by a further 70MW with the addition of a larger 50MW energy storage facility.
 But, any system faults at this level of power consumption would require energy production to be managed through frequency control in order to maintain a balance between electricity generation and consumption.
 If a cable is disconnected in the event of a fault, an energy storage system of 25MW can handle demands for 95% of the hours in the year.
 With a 50MW energy storage, demands could be managed over 99% of the hours in the year.

-Local energy marketplaces introduce dynamic pricing and encourage energy generators and consumers to regulate their production and consumption to help stabilise the grid.
+Local energy marketplaces introduce dynamic pricing and encourage energy generators and consumers to regulate their production and consumption to use the grid more efficiently and to improve power quality.
 A local energy marketplace on Gotland is being designed to create a flexible solution to balance supply and demand on the island in both normal and disrupted operation.